m-abdelgawad/data-engineer-nanodegree/Project-2-Data-Modeling-with-Apache-Cassandra/README.md

 > event_data/2018-11-08-events.csv
 event_data/2018-11-09-events.csv

-And below is an example of what an single event data file, `2018-11-01-events.csv`, looks like:
+And below is an example of what a single event data file, `2018-11-01-events.csv`, looks like:

 <img src="images/data-file-screenshot.png">